Author – Manasdeep

 |Takes typically several seconds to several minutes per scanned host.||Engagements may last days or weeks depending on the scope and size of the environment to be tested.|

-A much needed guidance on scoping was needed which is now provided in this document.
+A much needed penetration test guidance on scoping was needed which is now provided in this document.
 Following points must be kept in mind for scoping as follows:

 - Testing must include both application-layer and also network-layer assessments.
 External penetration tests can also include remote access vectors such as dial-up and VPN connections.
 Same concept is to be followed in case of internal Penetration test.